 Read our guide to find out more about cheap loans and how to search for the best and cheapest personal loan for you.

 A personal loan is a sum of money that you borrow from a lender, such as a bank or credit company, which you pay back over a set period of time.
 In return for having the money upfront you pay the lender an interest rate, plus a portion of the capital you have borrowed at a monthly rate over the term of the loan.
+The faster you repay the capital you have borrowed, the less interest you will pay in total over the course of the loan.

 By the end of the loan term you will have repaid the full amount of the loan.
 The cheapest personal loans are those with the lowest interest rate and without any extra hidden charges.